 Pull Out the Hair

 Admittedly, there are a few disadvantages to this tried-and-true method.
 First of all: you have to sacrifice a hanger.
 Even worse, you’ll have to be careful.
 If you’re too rough with the hanger, you could scratch up or dent the sides of the pipe.
 Luckily, the old wire hanger trick isn’t your only option.
 There are several products designed specifically to pull hair out of drains.
 Using these products is safer and usually easier than making your own.
+To prevent future clogging, use a mesh drain cover and a shower drain hair catcher.

 Clean the P-Trap

 The P-trap is the bending pipe located beneath every sink.
 It connects the sink’s drain to the wall.
 The bend in the p-trap holds a small amount of water at all times.
-This water blocks sewer gases from rising up through the pipes and into your home.
+This water blocks sewer gasses from rising up through the pipes and into your home.
 Sometimes, however, something other than water can get stuck inside p-traps.
 Debris, grease, or hair lodged in p-traps can create particularly tough clogs.

 Boiling Water